 Hitting the Ground Running, by Chris Lilly on Paintbox™

-The Cosine Rule involves two main equations, A2 = B2 + C2 - 2BC Cos α, which is used to find one unknown length if the other two are known, and Cos α = ( B2 + C2 - A2 ) ÷ 2BC, which is a rearrangement of the previous, and used in order to find a given angle, when all three sides are known.
-After this, we employ the Sine Rule to find the other two angles as we did before, so this is a good example of using both formulae in conjunction, where the Sine Rule can do what it can, and the Cosine Rule is used for its own characteristic abilities.
+The Cosine Rule in Mathematics consists of two main equations, A2 = B2 + C2 - 2BC Cos α, which is used to find one unknown length if the other two are known, and Cos α = ( B2 + C2 - A2 ) ÷ 2BC, which is a rearrangement of the previous equation, and is used in order to find a given angle, when all three sides are known.
+After this, we employ the Sine Rule (qv) to find the other two angles as we did before, so this is a good example of using both formulae in conjunction, where the Sine Rule can do what it can, and the Cosine Rule is used for its own characteristic abilities.

 About the Diagram

 From the Triangle above, we are intending to find the length of the Side A, as it is opposite to the angle of 40°, which exist where these two lengths of three and four inches, respectively, join.
 Let me make it clear that any size of angle can form between two sides of four and three inches, but for this purpose I have decided upon both those lengths subtending that specific angle.
 When this happens, given these specific values, A is locked in, and can have only one possible value, that is, only if we have a 40° angle between sides of three and four inches, so let’s find out what it is.
 Note therefore that if we had sides of the same length, but a different angle, then the length of the third side would be predetermined by these three details.
 But let us look first at this specific example :

 Example of the Cosine Rule, by Chris Lilly on Paintbox™

 But, hang on a minute, Wear ‘em out Wilf, this value refers to A², not A itself, so we find the square root of this, then we’re right.

 √6.615 ” = 2.572 ” , which is the correct answer.

 It stands also to reason it is the shortest side, since it is opposite the smallest angle.